cneiltx/nikoli-puzzles/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run deploy`

+Builds the app and publishes it to Github Pages.\
+Open [https://cneiltx.github.io/nikoli-puzzles/](https://cneiltx.github.io/nikoli-puzzles/) to view the published app.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\